SeekingAura/seekingaura.github.io/about/exp/04-2016_academic_proj_8puzzle.md

     title: Exp Teacher Assistant (Computer Science) (2016-2018)
     url: "/about/exp/2016-2018_teacher_assistant/"

-# next:
+next:
-#     title: ""
+    title: Exp Software Tester UTP (2018)
-#     url: ""
+    url: "/about/exp/2018_software_tester/"
 ---

 ![Robot](/assets/img/work/academic_ia_proj/robot.png)

 ![Tree graph](/assets/img/work/academic_ia_proj/tree.png){: .align-left}
-In semester five, I took an Artificial Intelligence course where I learned the basics about agents, multi-agent systems, heuristics, and others AI algorithms.
+In semester five (at 2016), I took an Artificial Intelligence course where I learned the basics about agents, multi-agent systems, heuristics, and others AI algorithms.
 At the end of the course, we were required to complete a project.
 In this case, the university had recently acquired 10 kits of the Lego EV3 Home Edition, and the instructor wanted the students to implement a "physical" project, such as a robot that uses an IA algorithm (learned from course) to solve a problem.
 {: .text-justify}

 I was responsible for the main software implementation and **Lejos** configuration (embedded OS to execute Java on the Brick).
 I completed this project with: